Local/Development environment

 Tilt environment configuration

-A few configuration options can be changed by having a .tilt.env
+A few configuration options can be changed by having a .tilt.env file

 located in the root of the project.
 Example: